soundpress/RulesOfNYC/docs/c01/index.rst

 (a) Permit.

    (1) Prohibition.
-No person shall smoke, or carry a lighted cigar or cigarette in any factory as defined in Article 1, § 2, of the State Labor Law, nor in any portion of a factory, within the City of New York, except in such protected portions or special classes of occupancies as are specified in § 23-01(b) of these rules, and then only after the issuance of a permit by the Fire Commissioner.
+No person shall smoke, or carry a lighted cigar or cigarette in any factory as defined in Article 1, § 2, of the State Labor Law, nor in any portion of a factory, within the City of New York, except in such protected portions or special classes of occupancies as are specified in 2 RCNY § 23-01(b), and then only after the issuance of a permit by the Fire Commissioner.
 It shall be the joint and several duty of the owner and of the lessee or lessees of the building containing such factory or factories to cause to be posted in each and every entrance hall, stairhall or room throughout the building, as well as in every elevator-car, in English, and also in such other language or languages as the Fire Commissioner shall direct, a notice of such prohibition, and the penalty for its violation.

    (2) Application.
 Application for such permit shall be made only by the owner of the building on suitable blank forms to be furnished by the Fire Commissioner.